skranz/RTutor/README.md

 ## Installing the newest version of RTutor

-To install RTutor without any bigger contributed problem set, just run in R
+To install RTutor with all required additional packages, just run in R
 ```s
 if (!require(devtools))
   install.packages("devtools")